Wittgenstein’s Tractatus asked a question philosophers still dodge: can we reach truth through language at all?

 The paradox of belonging

-Farhad Dalal calls this the “paradox of belonging”: naming a group can create an illusion of cohesion, but the cohesion depends on exclusion, and often collapses when you look closely at who gets left out, silenced, or treated as a threat.
-2
+Farhad Dalal calls this the “paradox of belonging”: naming a group creates an illusion of cohesion, but that cohesion depends on exclusion.
+Look closely and you see who gets left out, silenced, or treated as threat.5

 The algorithmic amplification of identity

-- Trust and identity merge: we feel safe inside the same stories.
+We get pulled into specific narratives.
+We form micro-cultures sharing emotional tones and preferred evidence.
+Trust6 and identity merge: we feel safe inside the same stories.

 The paradox of synthetic belonging